cotneylab/SNORD116_targets_functions/snoGloBe/Step03_Analysis/README.md

 R code for snoGloBe analysis. \
 Shell script for determining genomic feature coverage. \
-Folder of permutations done on random gene lists.
+Zip file of folder with permutations done on 100 random gene lists as control.